Guide to Employee Rights and Other Laws for Employees in the United States

 Is it illegal for my employer to discriminate against me?

-In the U.S., under federal law, employers may not discriminate against employees on the basis of certain characteristics.
+In the U.S., under federal law, employers may not discriminate against employees on the basis of certain characteristics, including race, color, religion, sex (including pregnancy, gender identity, and sexual orientation), national origin, age (40 or older), disability or genetic information.
 Many states and cities protect even more characteristics than federal law.
 See more at the Equal Employment Opportunity Commission (EEOC).

 What is the law about harassment at work?

 If you are verbally or sexually harassed or bullied on the basis of any protected category of people (see EEOC), or as a result of retaliation for reporting things to the government, you may have a claim against your employer.